Fact Sheet: Loneliness on Campus

 Successful mental health interventions and medication regimens have helped more young adults attend college who in the past might have been weeded out from higher education.
 However, the higher prevalence of students with mental health needs means colleges must offer appropriate counseling services to keep these students emotionally stable.
 Decades ago, students who acted out or engaged in self-harm behaviors might have simply been kicked out of college.

 The diversity of student body

 Research indicates that college students of color are almost twice as likely as white students to not seek care when they feel depressed or anxious, according to The Jed Foundation.
 As well, a 2017 online Harris Poll of 1,000 college students found that students of color are more likely to feel isolated on campus than white students (46% vs 30%).

 First generation college students can be especially susceptible to loneliness.
 Many of their friends may not attend college.
 At Santa Fe Community College in New Mexico, for example, many students are protected by Deferred Action for Childhood Arrivals (DACA) and these “Dreamers” are more likely to be socially isolated to protect family members who are undocumented.

 According to the 2016/2017 Healthy Minds Study, a University of Michigan survey of mental health and related issues in college student populations, there is a perceived stigma against publicly admitting to a mental health condition.
 Nearly 50% of students agreed with the statement “most people would think less of someone who has received mental health treatment.”

 Watch these related films from our Interactive FilmFest

-We’ve curated over 40 powerful stories, powerfully told.
+We’ve curated 38 powerful stories, powerfully told.
 Here’s a collection related to loneliness on campus.
 And don’t forget to check out the companion videos that share why we chose the film!